PERFORMANCE PSYCHOLOGY

 Will my sessions be confidential?

 Everything you share will remain confidential.
-The only time that confidentiality may be breached is if you disclose any information that make your psychologist concerned that there is an imminent threat to the safety of you or another person.
+The only limitations to confidentiality is if you disclose any information that is perceived is an imminent risk or threat to the safety of you or another person(s).
 This is not a common occurrence, and whenever possible, I share my concerns with you before notifying a third party.

 What if I start and don’t want to continue sessions?

 You can choose to end sessions whenever you like, there is no obligation to continue with sessions.
-I will always open space to check in with how you are finding sessions.
+I will always open space to check in and discuss fit.
 I make an ongoing effort to cater to your needs, discuss alternative services, and offer referrals.

 What if I’m not sure about seeing you?

 Talking to someone for the first time can be a little nerve racking.
-If you’re on the fence, let’s have a chat over the phone to see if we’re a good fit.
+If you’re on the fence, let’s have a chat to see if we’re a good fit.